Top Online Project Management Degree Programs

 There are other factors that may impact the cost of earning a PM degree online.
 One of these is how many credits your program requires you to complete.
 The fewer credits you have (let’s say from transfer credits) the fewer you may for.

 You’ll also need to factor in extra fees.
-Some schools charge a technology and/or graduation fee.
-Add to these, the cost of your books, materials and other incidentals.
+Some schools charge a tech and/or graduation fee.
+Add to these, the cost of your books, materials and other things.

 |School||# of Credits Required||Cost Per Credit||Total Tuition Cost|